A practical guide to the Zendesk AI Explore Dashboard in 2026

 See the full picture by unifying knowledge

-The first step to getting analytics you can actually use is to give your AI access to all your knowledge. eesel AI connects to everything from your Zendesk help center and ticket history to external sources like Confluence, SharePoint, and Notion.
+You can enhance your Zendesk reporting by giving your AI access to your entire company's knowledge. eesel AI connects to your Zendesk help center while also integrating with external sources like SharePoint and Notion.

 Test with confidence using simulation